-If we confess our sins, he is faithful and just and will forgive our sins and cleanse us from all unrighteousness” (1 John 1:9).
-Minor or venial sins can be confessed directly to God, but for grave or mortal sins, which crush the spiritual life out of the soul, God has instituted a different means for obtaining forgiveness—the sacrament known popularly as confession, penance, or reconciliation.
+God’s mercy has no limits, but we must take it seriously.
+If we confess our sins, he is faithful and will forgive our sins and cleanse us from all unrighteousness” (1 John 1:9).
+Minor or venial sins can be confessed directly to God.
+Still, for grave or mortal sins, which crush the spiritual life out of the soul, God has instituted a different means for obtaining forgiveness—the sacrament known popularly as confession, penance, or reconciliation.

 As soon as Jesus rose from the dead and earned salvation for us, he brought his apostles a new gift.
 After speaking peace to them, he said, “As the Father has sent me, even so I send you” (John 20:21).
 Just as Jesus was sent by the Father to reconcile the world to God, Jesus sent the apostles to continue his mission.

 Jesus then breathed on the apostles.
-This is a verse that is often passed over, but it has extraordinary significance because it is only the second time in all of Scripture where God breathes on anyone.
+This verse is often passed over, but it has extraordinary significance because it is the only time in all of Scripture that God breathes on anyone.
 The other instance was at the moment of creation when God breathed his own life into the nostrils of Adam.
 This should tell us that something of great importance is taking place.
 Upon doing this, Jesus said,

 “Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained” (John 20:22–23).

 But we must be careful not to take God’s mercy for granted.
-Confession needs to include sincere repentance, changing the course of our life.
+Confession needs to include sincere repentance and a change in the course of our lives.
 Msgr.
-Jim Lisante, Pastor, Our Lady of Lourdes Church, Massapequa Park, NY. explains this often missed component
+Jim Lisante, Pastor, Our Lady of Lourdes Church, Massapequa Park, NY.
+Explains this often missed component

-If you are able to make a donation to support Msgr.
-Jim and his parish, please click this PayPal link:
+If you can donate to support Msgr.
+Jim and his parish, please click this link: